mikes222/mapsforge_flutter/apps/mapfile_converter/README.md

 **sourcefiles**:

 "#"-separated list of sourcefiles.
 If you omit the ``boundary`` parameter the boundary of the first sourcefile is used.
 PBF and osm is currently supported.

+"#"-separated list of sourcefiles.
+If you omit the ``boundary`` parameter the boundary of the first sourcefile is used.
+PBF, O5m and osm is currently supported.

 **destinationfile**: